Woman taken to hospital after being hit by falling glass door at Alexandra Central Mall

 CCTV footage shows the woman entering the 4th storey carpark lift lobby on Sunday evening via a double glass door entrance.

-But as the left door, which she had just opened, swung to a close, it hit the right door and caused it to fall off its hinges and on the woman, who collapsed to the floor.
+But as one side of the door, which she had just opened, swung to a close, it hit the other door and caused it to fall off its hinges and on the woman, who collapsed to the floor.

 A man who had earlier entered the lobby quickly moved the door from the top of the woman with the help of a bystander as others arrived to help.